appium/appium/docs/en/commands/element/find-element.md

 ```

 ## Description

-Located element will be returned as a MobileElement JSON object.
 The locator strategy returns the first element it finds. #TODO: Let's make a document with the locator strategies that this links to